zf-fr/zfr-cash/README.md

 various discount events (both for subscription discounts and customer discounts).
 This means you can create/update/remove a discount right into the Stripe UI, and it will be automatically persisted into your database.
 Alternatively, you can also create/update/remove a discount in your code, using services.
-* `customer.card.updated`: since January 2015, Stripe can automatically updates your Stripe customers' card, without them to manually update their card.
+* `customer.card.updated` or `customer.source.updated`: since January 2015, Stripe can automatically updates
+your Stripe customers' card, without them to manually update their card.
 As a consequence, ZfrCash automatically update the card.
 Alternatively, you can create or remove a card into your code.
+If you are using an API version newer or equal than 2015-02-18, you must use `customer.source.updated`, otherwise `customer.card.updated`.
 * `customer.subscription.updated`, `customer.subscription.deleted`: when your subscription renews, ZfrCash
 automatically updates the various subscription properties (like `current_period_start` and `current_period_end`).
 It also deletes the subscription for your database if it is deleted from Stripe.
 Alternatively, you can create,